Forex spread betting enables speculation on currency pair movements, without you having to worry about direct foreign exchange transactions.

 1. Forex Trading Involves Currency Pairs

-2. Spread Betting Involves Leverage
+2. Spread Betting Involves Predicting Market Movements

 What Is Forex Spread Betting vs CFDs?

-The below table is a summary of the differences between spread betting vs CFD trading.
+Below, I’ve quickly summed up the differences between spread betting vs CFD trading.

 What Is The Best Forex Spread Betting Platform?